 Pick up Covid-19 test kits curbside only.
 Please call ahead!
 Thank you!

-Provided by the Ohio Department of Health, these kits are available at no cost to patrons or the library system.
+Provided by the Ohio Department of Health while supplies last.
+These kits are available at no cost to patrons or the library system.
 The BinaxNOW COVID-19 rapid antigen test kits are self-administered, are to be used at-home, and deliver results within minutes, requiring the user to insert a nasal swab into a nostril, add drops to it and close the kit.

 Test results are returned through the NAVICA app, and the NAVICA pass can be used to demonstrate a test result to an employer, school, or other party.
 For public health reporting, eMed sends results through the electronic lab reporting system.

 The Ohio Department of Health has secured the purchase of at least 2 million tests like these that can be self-administered outside of a clinical setting.
 It’s the governor’s goal to make these tests available and accessible in every Ohio county, and because libraries are trusted entities and already working closely with local health departments during the pandemic, they seemed like a good fit to help distribute these kits.